-These financial statements were authorized for issuance by the Audit Committee and Board of Directors of the Company on February 27, 2024.
+These financial statements were authorized for issuance by the Audit Committee and Board of Directors of the Company on February 25, 2025.

-3. Application of new standards, amendments and interpretations
+3. New standards, amendments and interpretations adopted

-The impact of adoption of new, revised or amended standards and interpretations endorsed by the Financial Supervisory Commission, R.O.C. ("FSC")
+(1) The impact of the IFRS Accounting Standards endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.